zng-ui/zng/TODO/_current.md

+* `wrap!` bugs:
+    - If resized up fast keeps wrapping instead of expanding back to a single line.
+    - Need to track row height?
+    - Does not grow to fit children when possible.

 * Text in `wrap!` is clipped when the font-size is `64` (or another big value).

 * Implement `markdown!`.
 * Implement inline info in bounds info.
 * Implement `TextAlign` across multiple inlined texts.